 Diadem of Princess Khenmet

-The crown is made of a network of interlaced gold wires that entangle nearly 200 small flowers, each with a carnelian eye and five turquoise-inlaid petals.
-The wires are tied to three pins on each side of five ‘crosses’, which are actually five clusters of lotus blossoms, and terminate at a pair of rings on the back of a sixth ‘cross’.
+The diadem is a delicate creation composed of interwoven gold wires forming a network that secures nearly 200 small flowers.
+Each flower features a carnelian centre and five petals inlaid with turquoise.
+These intricate wires are anchored to three pins on either side of five “crosses,” which are actually clusters of lotus blossoms.
+The design culminates at a pair of rings on the back of a sixth “cross.”

 Princess Khenmet was buried with a gilded dagger as well as a mace.
 Some elite women in similar ‘Court Type’ graves elsewhere had daggers, too, and often other weapons: maces, bows, arrows, and even spears.
 In the small chamber next to the sarcophagus were found further personal adornments.
 These included two diadems and parts of a necklace made in gold.
 The latter is most likely not an Egyptian work of art, but was perhaps produced in Crete.